Kirst8/HelloYou_book-review/README.md

 Deploying to Heroku
 Firstly I needed to go to my Account dashboard, here I can select New and Create New App.

 I chose a unique app name, the region of Europe and then pressed create app.

 Once Created I was brought to the deploy section of my app, here I decided to chose to deploy with Github.

 Heroku then asked for the repo name of my app I wished to deploy.

 I selected connect once my repo was found and I was then able to commit to the master branch on Github.
 It will then Deploy Automatically as I have automatic deploys turned on.

 The site is almost deployed but I then needed to go to the settings section and let Heroku know of any enviroment variables such as the ip, Port, Secret key and database URI.
 Cloning the repository
 To run this repository locally:

 Click "Code" at the top of this repository.
 Select Download Zip or Copy the URL to your clipboard.

 Open up Terminal and select the location in which you wish to clone this directory.
 Then type git clone and copy https://github.com/Kirst8/HelloYou_book-review Press enter and you will have succesfully cloned this Repository.

 Installing dependencies
 Installing Dependencies is very simple and I have supplied a requirements.txt to help with this process.
 Once the repository has been cloned before it can be ran the user will need to open the terminal on their IDE and type pip3 install -r requirements.txt.
 All the dependencies should now download and you are ready to go.

 Back to Top ⤴️

 Credits

 Content

 Book Database To fill my website with Books I found a Dataset online and uploaded this into MongoDB.
 Media
 Book Background This is the picture used throughout the site as the background.

 Favicon I have used this Icon as the Favicon.
-Navbar Logo The logo was made on this website.
-No Image Placeholder Used on all Books without a Book Cover URL.

 Acknowledgments

-Flask Documentation Helped me with the syntax and any queries I had with the flask Framework StackOverflow StackOverflow seems to be where I find the answers and solutions to my most challenging problems, I have used a question that helped me with a problem I had for the link.
+Flask Documentation Helped me with the syntax and any queries I had with the flask Framework

+I used SlackCI and thats where I did reslove most of my issues when they came Like my heroku deployment and why database with not connceting and it was simple things like mispelling of database name and not undating my requirements txt file

-Materialize for project layoy and various form inputs and validation and colour palates w3 Schools w3 Schools was used for when I needed a little help
+Materialize for project layoy and various form inputs and validation and colour palates w3 Schools w3 Schools was used for when I needed a little help my modal forms